 Ambulance services are at the heart of the urgent and emergency care system.

-Over the past two years the NHS has introduced new ambulance standards to ensure the best, most appropriate response is provided for each patient first time.
+In 2017 the NHS introduced new ambulance standards to ensure the best, most appropriate response is provided for each patient first time.

 - Meet all targets and deliver all patient outcomes;